JRuedas/ansible-ecommerce-begginers/README.md

 The application that is deployed can be found here: https://github.com/kodekloudhub/learning-app-ecommerce

+You can find a fork of the application repository here: https://github.com/JRuedas/learning-app-ecommerce

 I have set up 2 CentOS Virtual Machines (VBox) in order to have multiple workers.
 My own PC takes the role of the Ansible controller.

 ## Prerequisites